 5. You want to consolidate

-Consolidating your debts such as credit cards or car loans into your mortgage is a great way to simplify and manage your finances.
+Consolidating your debts such as credit cards or car loans into your home loan is a great way to simplify and manage your finances.
 On top of that, it could help pay things off sooner, too.
 Some financial institutions offer fee waivers and discounts if you have all of your finances with them.
 Plus, that means less internet banking passwords to remember.

 6. Your fixed rate period is expiring